Michaela Walsh on the brink of Olympic spot - Irish Boxing

 Just like her brother Aidan, earlier in the day, Walsh was happy to coast in the final stanza knowing she had secured victory and again like her brother she still did enough on four of the five judges’ scorecards to win the round.
 In fact, she won every round on four of the five judges scorecards the odd one out scoring the fight the way of the French fighter.

-Walsh now meets Stefaine Thor in the quarters where victory will secure her one of the six European qualifying slots, although again Irish-boxing.com understant this evenings win was enough to ensure she has a backdoor failsafe and is an Olympian.
+Walsh now meets Stefaine Thor in the quarters where victory will secure her one of the six European qualifying slots while a loss sends her to a box-off, although again Irish-boxing.com understand that this evening’s win was enough to ensure she has a backdoor failsafe and is an Olympian.

 The win means Ireland are four from four on the opening day of the resumed tournament.
-Walsh joined Aoife O’Rourke, brother Aidan and Emmett Brennan in the winner circle.
+Walsh joined Aoife O’Rourke, brother Aidan and Emmet Brennan in the winner circle.

-Kellie Harrington will be looking to make it five from five when she faces Polish oppossition later tonight.
+Kellie Harrington will be looking to make it five from five when she faces Polish opposition later tonight.